thoughtbot/bourbon/readme.md

     @include transition (all, 2.0s, ease-in-out);
     @include transition ((opacity, width), (1.0s, 2.0s), ease-in, (0, 2s));
     @include transition ($property:(opacity, width), $delay: (1.5s, 2.5s));`

-**Position**

-Position is a shorthand notation for setting the position of elements in your page.

-Instead of writing:

-    position: relative;
-    top: 0px;
-    left: 100px;

-You can write:

-    @include position(relative, 0px 0 0 100px);

-The first parameter is optional, with a default value of relative.
-The second parameter is a space delimited list of values that follow the standard CSS shorthand notation.

-Note: unitless values will be ignored.
-In the example above, this means that selectors will not be generated for the right and bottom positions, while the top position is set to 0px.

 ##Add-ons